-Listed below are the features supported in this version of Secure Path Workgroup Edition disk arrays:
+Listed below are the features supported in this version of Secure Path for Workgroup Edition disk arrays:

-- The Secure Path Workgroup Edition disk array now supports MSA1500 disk arrays. - The Secure Path Workgroup Edition now supports a new option (-t) for autopath set command that allows you to make unlimited number of retries for a failed I/O of an inaccessible LUN.
+- The Secure Path for Workgroup Edition disk array now supports MSA1500, EVA3000 (HSV101), EVA5000 (HSV111) disk arrays. - The Secure Path Workgroup Edition disk array now supports a new option (-t) for autopath set command that allows you to make unlimited number of retries for a failed I/O of an inaccessible LUN.
 You can also specify a time interval for performing the number of retries. - This version of Secure Path for Workgroup Edition disk array lets you exclude LUN's from the Secure Path controls.

-The following issues were resolved in this release of Secure Path:
+The following issues have been resolved in this release of Secure Path for Workgroup Edition VA disk arrays: